opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

 #. **CDT plugin for Eclipse**

+   There are several possible ways to integrate compilation of C++ code by Android NDK into Eclipse compilation process.
+We recommend the approach based on Eclipse :abbr:`CDT(C/C++ Development Tooling)` Builder.

    .. note:: If you're using the latest ADT plugin for Eclipse (version 20 and above), most likely
              that you already have the CDT plugin.
 If it is so, just skip this section.